goBrrrSolutions/Clients/README.md

-##  Portable Sell Only Mode Toggle V1.4
+##  Portable Sell Only Mode Toggle V1.4  (Tuned for use with Binance market indicators)

 ### Windows Client: